A blue, pink, and sand pastel colored water painting with the title 5 Things No One Told Me About Tactile Defensiveness overlaid.

 5 Things No One Told Me About Tactile Defensiveness

 Looking back over the years, I realize that there were so many things I had to learn about tactile defensiveness.
-These five things stand out the most and that I wish I had known from the very beginning.
+Here are five important things to know about tactile defensiveness that I wish someone had told me from the start.

+One of the most important things to know about tactile defensiveness is that it does not disappear over time.
 It’s important to understand that tactile defensiveness is something a person will carry throughout their life.
-It’s not something that disappears or goes away over time.

-When my son was diagnosed with tactile defensiveness, our therapist never explained to us that this was something that he would always have to deal with.
-He told us what tactile defensiveness was, but that was it.
+When my son was first diagnosed with tactile defensiveness, our therapist explained the condition but never told us it was lifelong.
+We had to figure that out on our own through research and experience.
 I had to go out to the car and call my husband to have him look up what it meant for our son to be diagnosed.
 We were young, and this was our first child; I didn’t know what questions to ask.
 Knowing what I know now, I would have asked many follow-up questions.

 We learned quickly after researching that he would have to deal with this his whole life.
 Our job as a parent was to help him learn how to cope with tactile defensiveness.
 We were there to help him learn and understand the skills he would need to improve his daily life.